Can I see what Automation has done?

 You are able to create up to 60 rules per Brightpearl account.
 Please contact support to discuss alternatives if this isn't sufficient for your needs.

-Order status isn't being updated as I've specified, why is that?
+Why isn't the order status isn't being updated as I've specified?

 Why wasn't my order processed by Automation?